 This review applies to all nine of the MDB valleys, and rural customers for both filtered and raw water in the Fish River (see figure below).
 It does not affect Water NSW’s North Coast, South Coast and Hunter Valley customers, for which charges are set under the Independent Pricing and Regulatory Tribunal Act 1992 (NSW).

-While the historical data provided by Water NSW shows that sales have declined across seven of the nine MDB valleys (that is all valleys except Peel and Lowbidgee Valleys) over the 2017 determination period due to lower rainfall and water availability, Water NSW forecasts that water sales will increase in 2020-21 as drought eases and water availability increases.
+While the historical data provided by Water NSW shows that sales have declined across seven of the nine MDB valleys (that is all valleys except Peel and Lowbidgee Valleys) since 2017 due to lower rainfall and water availability, Water NSW forecasts that water sales will increase in 2020-21 as drought eases and water availability increases.
 Given that the severe and prolonged drought appears to be easing, we do not consider the low levels of water sales to represent a sustained shift such that it would be reasonably necessary to change the regulated charges we set in the 2017 Determination.

 - For the nine MDB valleys, on average, High Security entitlement charges would increase by 12%, General Security entitlement charges would decrease by 2% and usage charges would increase by 5%.

 - For Fish River, on average, access charges would decrease by 0.5% and usage charges would increase by 2%.

 We have summarised the indicative charges if we were to update prices to reflect the latest data on sales for each individual valley in Appendix B of our Final Report.
 This Appendix also provides a summary of the latest water entitlements, allocation ratios and sales.

 We continue to see merit in applying discretion to updating charges at each annual review

 In its pricing application, Water NSW proposed that we adopt a more formulaic approach to updating charges in future annual reviews (ie, annual reviews for the next determination period).